jimz011/hki-elements/docs/cards/hki-header-card/configuration.md

 ### Top Bar

-The top bar is a horizontal container with three slots (left, center, right).
+The top bar is a horizontal container at the top of the header with three slots (left, center, right).

 ```yaml
 top_bar: